 Amelia is fascinated by the storytelling possibilities of art – the way it provides a unique space for understanding and exploring ourselves and the wider world.
 Art has endless possibilities for introspection, as well as filling a role as a teacher, guiding us to reflect on and examine almost any topic.

 Her practice includes depictions of a broad subject range, but images are often inspired by nature, women’s bodies and lived experiences and the relationship of our inner self to the surrounding world.
 She primarily creates works on paper using a mix of drawing, painting and mixed media/collage techniques.

-Amelia has experience in exhibition curation, having co-curated exhibitions at the George Paton Gallery and Noir Darkroom, Coburg and has exhibited in group exhibitions in Melbourne, including Small Works at Brunswick Street Gallery and at Trocadero Art Space.
+She has exhibited in group exhibitions in Melbourne, including Small Works at Brunswick Street Gallery and at Trocadero Art Space.
 She presented her first solo exhibition Away with the Fairies as part of the Melbourne Fringe Festival, 2019.
-Her images and writing appear in publications, such as, Drawn Volume.3 (Capsules Books), Farrago Magazine and F*EMS Zine (Gems Zine).
+Her images and/or writing appear in publications, such as, Drawn Volume.3 (Capsules Books), Farrago Magazine and F*EMS Zine (Gems Zine).